Sabrina-Moore/Showcase-Repo/README.md

 So we thought, how might we help foster youth meaningfully connect to people and resources while experiencing a broken support system to deepen already existing connections?

 That’s where our feature comes in, Haven, a new addition to the chat tab.
 It’s a toolkit that can be added to any chat for any user that needs additional support for facilitating conversation to nurture already existing connections with friends or trusted adults.
 This feature is optional and customizable, so users can integrate as much as they want into their chats, or remove anything that they find disruptive to their habits.

+Video of feature here.